saasquatch/program-tools/packages/component-boilerplate/README.md

-# SaaSquatch Component Boilerplate
+# SaaSquatch Bedrock Components

-This is a collection of essential universal hooks for use in building web components for the SaaSquatch platform.
+This is a collection of essential non-visual components for use in widgets in the SaaSquatch platform.

 ## Documentation